Clinical AI with EHR Integrations: SMART on FHIR Guide

 Supported EHR workflows

-Our current EHR workflow pages cover:
+Our current EHR workflow covers:

 Across our supported Max workflows, we also support Elation clinical workflows.

-If your team uses another SMART-on-FHIR-capable EHR, contact us to review fit, available chart context, and rollout scope for that environment.
+If your team uses another EHR, contact us to review fit, available chart context, and rollout scope for that environment.

 Security, HIPAA, and BAA review